jm-go/todo/README.md

 - Install dependencies: npm install.
 - Start the application: npm run dev.

-Alternatively, view the live version deployed on GitHub Pages at [View Live TODO App](https://jm-go.github.io/todo/).
+Alternatively, view the live version deployed on GitHub Pages at [View Live MyTodos App](https://jm-go.github.io/todo/).

 ## Usage
 - When the application loads, it presents a simple interface for task management.